Stomach & Intestine Ulcers

 Peptic ulcers are sores or defects that develop in the lining of the lower esophagus, stomach or beginning of the small intestine (duodenum).
 We call upper GI tract uppers “peptic” because the digestive stomach enzyme called pepsin facilitates their development.

-The primary symptom of peptic ulcers is a burning abdomen pain.
-This pain is usually worse when your stomach is empty, either between meals or at night, and you may get brief relief from taking an antacid or eating foods that are gentle on your stomach.
+The primary symptom of peptic ulcers is burning pain in the abdomen.
+Gastric ulcer pain is usually worse with meals, while duodenal ulcer pain is usually worst when the stomach is empty, either between meals or at night.

 If you have an ulcer, you can experience the pain for days, weeks, or even months at a time.
-Ulcers are a common health complaint and often recur even after they heal if you don’t take steps to prevent them.
+The pain may be constant or intermittent, mild or severe, localized or radiating, for example to your back.
+Ulcers are common and may cause important complications, so it is important to take steps to identify, heal, and prevent them.

 What causes ulcers?

-The most common cause of peptic ulcers is Helicobacter pylori (H. pylori) bacteria.
-Many people have H. pylori bacteria in the protective lining of their stomach and small intestine.
-Though the bacteria doesn’t necessarily cause problems, it can inflame the inner layer of your stomach or small intestine, leading to ulcers.
+The most common cause of peptic ulcers is Helicobacter pylori bacteria.
+This strain of bacteria is common in the protective lining of many people’s stomach and small intestine.
+Though the bacteria does not cause problems in most people, in some cases it can lead to ulcers.

-Use of certain pain relief medications can also inflame your stomach and intestinal lining, leading to peptic ulcers.
-People who frequently take aspirin or certain nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen and naproxen, are at increased risk of developing peptic ulcers.
+Common pain relief medications can also alter the body’s normal ulcer defense mechanisms, leading to peptic ulcers in the stomach or duodenum.
+People who take aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, are at increased risk of developing peptic ulcers.